 Wash the beef and dry it with a kitchen towel.

-In the large pot pour around 1,5l water, add salt and wait until it starts boiling.
+In the large pot pour around 1,5l water, turn the heat on (high), add salt and wait until it starts boiling.

-In the meantime peel the potatoes and cook them in salty, boiling water for 20 minutes.
+In the meantime peel the potatoes, wash them and cook them in salty, boiling water for 20 minutes.

 Take the piece of meat out of the broth and cut in very thin slices.